come2dark/middleware-node/README.md

 		"notify":true

 	},
-	"token":"<api token handled from the .env file>"
+	"token":"<api token from the .env file>"
 }
 ```